WSU-CPTS322-SP26/IDS/ElasticDemo/README.md

 ## How to Run

+double click start-demo.bat or use powershell commands

 1. Open PowerShell (or terminal) and navigate to the project folder:

-run start-demo.bat or use powershell commands
+run
 ```powershell
 cd path\to\elastic-demo
 docker compose up -d